davidafsilva/mvn-search-cli/README.md

 ```
 The supported formats are: 'table', 'mvn', 'buildr', 'ivy', 'grape', 'gradle', 'sbt', 'leiningen'. 'table' is the default output.

-The query supports all coordinates, classname and SHA-1 checksum:
+The query supports all coordinates, classname and SHA-1 checksum parameters:
 * g:group.identifier
 * a:artifact.identifier
 * v:version.identifier